I work on a handful of projects in my free time. The list below shows the ones I regularly work on, but it’s not a complete list.

 Written in Node.js using Discord.js.

-- Message blacklisting - Deletes messages that match certain patterns (spam, slurs etc.).
+- Message blacklisting - Deletes messages that match certain patterns (spam, inappropriate phrases etc.).

 - Custom commands - Preset messages, useful for frequently asked questions, social links and so on.